solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/01_Projects/readme.md

 **There are step by step expansions until the final shape** **Feel free to choose what suits your needs**

-**00_Basic Menu**
+**00_Basic Menu**/n
-Simple Menu to check if the RP2040 is working with the ILI9341 display **01_Basic with Neopixel**
+Simple Menu to check if the RP2040 is working with the ILI9341 display/n **01_Basic with Neopixel**
 Added Neopixel functionality for the on board LED **02_PWM FAN Control**